BONES OF THE HAND ANATOMY

 SESAMOID BONES

-• Location: Palmar surface of the hand
+• Location: Palmar surface of your hand

 • Typical Locations: